Ward Excavation – Campbelltown Hospital Pathology

 The Excavation Continues

 While the concreters poured and finished, our work area had moved to the rear of the building, which was a full 100m drive into the belly of the beast.
 Therefore temporary lighting had to be set up and dust extraction fans were installed.
-And because of the heavy machine traffic the fine dust was suppressed with water.
+And because of the heavy machine traffic, the fine dust was suppressed with water.
 We tracked our machines down the haul road into the second area and got to work.
 Rippers dug into clay.
 Jackhammers turned shale to dust.
 Positracks and bogeys hauled it all away.
 The availability of tippers varied so at times load out slowed to 100t a day.
 But progress is progress and so the team dug in.
 Day by day columns were exposed, services were revealed and surprises unearthed.

 Friable Asbestos Pipe

 At the deepest point of the excavation works machine operator Dylan Matusewicz discovered an old waste pipe.
 Tests revealed it was friable asbestos.
 With the machines and expertise already on site and hundreds of friable jobs on our resume it only made sense that we complete the removal.
-So with variation in hand a friable asbestos removal bubble was set up and a Perfect decon unit delivered.
+So with variation in hand, a friable asbestos removal bubble was set up and a Perfect decon unit delivered.
 Perfect’s trained asbestos removal professionals suited up and the pipe was excavated safely.
 It was disposed of in line with all EPA guidelines – sealed up and sent straight to Eastern Creek.

 The Final Phase

 With almost all bulk excavation done and thousands of cubes of material hauled away, Hisham and Mous set their sights on delivery.
 After confirming the design one last time detailed excavation began.
 The final heights were set, the rippers were put away and the trimming began using a combination of a positracks and a two 2.5t excavators.
 Two of the smaller excavators were floated out.
-The crumbs were stockpiled and the load out was downgraded to one bogey a day.
-As before the the shale floor was trimmed to height and rolled.
+The crumbs were stockpiled and the loadout was downgraded to one bogey a day.
+As before the shale floor was trimmed to height and rolled.
 Then hundreds of tonnes of DGB was trucked in and spread around by the positracks.
 Lastly, the smooth drum roller ensured the road base passed compaction.
 A square metre at a time the rough brown dirt floor turned to smooth, compact road base.